BurntSushi/quickcheck/README.md

 to them.
 (I'd like to fix this, but I don't know how.)
 * `Coarbitrary` does not exist in any form in this package.
 I think it's possible; I just haven't gotten around to it yet.
-* The output of `quickcheck` does not include the name of the function it's testing.
-I'm not sure if this is possible or not using reflection (and this is complicated by the fact that everything is generic anyway).
-If not, it might be worth providing something in the public API with the ability to name functions.
-However, this may be moot since using `#[test]` will show the name of the test function.

-Please let me know if I've missed anything else.

-### Laziness

-A key aspect for writing good shrinkers is a good lazy abstraction.
-For this, I chose iterators.
-My insistence on this point has resulted in the use of an existential type, which I think I'm willing to live with.

-Note though that the shrinkers for lists and integers are not lazy.
-Their algorithms are more complex, so it will take a bit more work to get them to use iterators like the rest of the shrinking strategies.